 OK, I'll admit it - creating KPIs is probably the hardest of all the key elements of a strategic plan.
 But without KPIs, you won't know until it's too late about whether or not you're succeeding as you head towards your vision.
 Note that KPIs are different to the metrics that you set as part of creating your outcomes from step 3.
 Rather, KPIs should relate to how well you're delivering against the components of your mission or focus areas.
 Let's take a look at some examples:

 One of Patagonia's focus areas was 'Best product'.
 A KPI for this focus area could be their Net Promoter Score - i.e. how many customers would recommend Patagonia's products and services to others.

 For their 'Reduce Environmental Harm' focus area they might have a KPI for maintaining their carbon footprint at 0 (i.e. being carbon neutral).

 And finally for their 'Encourage discussion on the environmental crisis' focus area (probably the hardest to set an effective KPI for), they might measure something like the number of mentions of the company on social media that also reference the environmental crisis.

-Don’t let setting KPIs become harder than it needs to be – and you don’t need more than one or two KPIs for each of your focus areas.
-But you do need to ensure that your KPIs accurately reflect what success actually looks like for that focus area, and also that you’ll be able to accurately measure the KPI on a regular basis.
+Don't let setting KPIs become harder than it needs to be, you don't need more than one or two KPIs for each of your focus areas.
+But you do need to ensure that your KPIs accurately reflect what success actually looks like for that focus area.
+You'll also need to be able to accurately measure the KPI on a regular basis.
 Selecting the right KPIs is therefore one of the key elements of a strategic plan.